ADP-ribosylation: History

 The first suggestion of ADP-ribosylation surfaced during the early 1960s.
 At this time, Pierre Chambon and coworkers observed the incorporation of ATP into hen liver nuclei extract.
 After extensive studies on the acid insoluble fraction, several different research laboratories were able to identify ADP-ribose, derived from NAD+, as the incorporated group.
 Several years later, the enzymes responsible for this incorporation were identified and given the name poly(ADP-ribose)polymerase.
 Originally, this group was thought to be a linear sequence of ADP-ribose units covalently bonded through a ribose glycosidic bond.
 It was later reported that branching can occur every 20 to 30 ADP residues.

-The first appearance of mono(ADP-ribosyl)ation occurred a year later during a study of toxins: corynebacterium diphtheria diphtheria toxin was shown to be dependent on NAD+ in order for it to be completely effective, leading to the discovery of enzymatic conjugation of a single ADP-ribose group by mono(ADP-ribosyl)transferase.
+The first appearance of mono(ADP-ribosyl)ation occurred a year later during a study of toxins: the diphtheria toxin of Corynebacterium diphtheriae was shown to be dependent on NAD+ in order for it to be completely effective, leading to the discovery of enzymatic conjugation of a single ADP-ribose group by mono(ADP-ribosyl)transferase.

 It was initially thought that ADP-ribosylation was a post translational modification involved solely in gene regulation.
 However, as more enzymes with the ability to ADP-ribosylate proteins were discovered, the multifunctional nature of ADP-ribosylation became apparent.
 The first mammalian enzyme with poly(ADP-ribose)transferase activity was discovered during the late 1980s.
 For the next 15 years, it was thought to be the only enzyme capable of adding a chain of ADP-ribose in mammalian cells.
 During the late 1980s, ADP-ribosyl cyclases, which catalyze the addition of cyclic-ADP-ribose groups to proteins, were discovered.
 Finally, sirtuins, a family of enzymes that also possess NAD+-dependent deacylation activity, were discovered to also possess mono(ADP-ribosyl)transferase activity.